MustaRohman/Sunka/README.md

     (same evaluation of board state used for the AI's side can be used to determine the opposing board)
     (or both sides could be determined at the same time)

-          --- If anyone feels like solving the game I wish them good luck.
-    It's a bitch to figure out how to do it without creating a huge tree and analyzing the life out of it. ---

 Feel free to edit the readme with any information